AmberSahdev/Open-Interface/README.md

 	<img src="assets/icon.png" align="right" alt="Open Interface Logo" width="120" height="120">
 </picture>

-### Self-Operate Computers Using LLMs
+### Full Autopilot for All Computers Using LLMs

 Open Interface
-- Self-drives computers by sending user requests to an LLM backend (GPT-4V) to figure out the required steps.
+- Self-drives computers by sending user requests to an LLM backend (GPT-4V, etc) to figure out the required steps.
 - Automatically executes the steps by simulating keyboard and mouse input.
 - Course-corrects by sending the LLMs a current screenshot of the computer as needed.